Development Environment Setup

 Global System Installations

-Before you can start developing with votura, you need to install some global dependencies.
-We need:
+Before you can start developing with votura, you need to install the following:

-For the installation we refer to the official documentation of the tools.
+For the installation please refer to the official documentation of the tools.

 git -v